The COVID-19 crisis has proven to be a dramatic and unprecedented global medical and mental health crisis.

 We’re all struggling to varying degrees with loss, disruption, and/or financial worry.
-And for those who grapple with eating and body image concerns, the Covid fallout adds yet another challenging dimension.
+And for those who grapple with eating and body image concerns, the COVID-19 crisis adds yet another challenging dimension.

 A New York Times article published this week, Disordered Eating in a Disordered Time, captured the perfect storm of factors coming together to make this a particularly difficult time for those who manage eating and weight concerns.